ahundt/ahundt.github.io/_posts/2015-08-23-IntroToV-Rep.md

 title: Intro to V-REP
 ---

-Here is some basic information for getting started with the robot simulator [V-REP](coppeliarobotics.com/index.html).
-I also haven't tried the matlab API or another external API.
+Here is some basic information for getting started with the robot simulator [V-REP](http://www.coppeliarobotics.com/index.html).
+Since the organization of their documentation could use some improvement, I'll go over some of the key links and other important information.
 It is also worth loading up some of their demo scenes, which you can see with `file>open scene...` It should default to the folder with lots of examples.

 #### Key V-REP Links